phpandroidgladiator/todoist-api/source/includes/_projects.md

-name | New name of the project. color | New color of the project. indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). order | The order of the project. collapsed | `1` if the project should be collapsed, `0` if it should not be collapsed.
+name | New name of the project. color | New color of the project. indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). item_order | The order of the project. collapsed | `1` if the project should be collapsed, `0` if it should not be collapsed.

 ## Delete projects